python-poetry/poetry/docs/pre-commit-hooks.md

 `pre-commit autoupdate` updates the `rev` for each repository defined in your `.pre-commit-config.yaml` to the latest available tag in the default branch.

-Poetry follows a branching strategy where the default branch is the active development branch and, fixes get backported to stable branches.
+Poetry follows a branching strategy where the default branch is the active development branch, and fixes get backported to stable branches.
 New tags are assigned in these stable branches.

 `pre-commit` does not support such a branching strategy and has decided to not implement an option, either on the [user's side](https://github.com/pre-commit/pre-commit/issues/2512)